 Building a Digital Marketing Campaign That Works

-At a recent business leadership event, I had the opportunity to sit down and talk with a range of business owners from the technology, software, accounting, and professional services space about how to build an effective digital marketing strategy.
+At a recent business leadership event, I had the opportunity to sit down and talk with a range of CEOs, business owners and sales and marketing executives from the technology, software, accounting, and professional services space about how to build an effective digital marketing strategy.
+Here are some of the highlights:

 First – Ask Why?